Grown with soul under Cornish sun

 Small scale regenerative

-The farm will provide ecological benefits to the environment.
-Regenerating soil minerals and building diverse habitats whilst producing very high quality food.
+The way we farm supports local ecology.
+We’re regenerating soil minerals and building diverse habitats whilst producing very high quality food.
 No dig allows better water retention, builds the soil, increases yields and helps manages pests.
 This is about learning to work slowly in ways that respect all of life.

 Healthy food grown using organic principles

 Food grown using organic principles that hasn’t had to travel far is packed full of nutrients.
 We grow a wide variety of vegetables which is important for soil health but it’s also vital for human health.
 Since moving out of the supermarket habit of eating the same things over and over can be challenging, we offer opportunities to learn how to cook and eat the foods we grow.